MarkosComK/42-Push_swap/README.md

 Its everything working properly?

-- Yes
+- Yes:

-So start building te functions in the subject (push, swap, rotate [...]) and don`t forget to test them a lot with your stack_a.
-That`s a good starting point and it will take a lot of time to do all of that, but you`ll understand the main concept of Push_swap after that.
+So start building te functions in the subject (push, swap, rotate [...]) and don't forget to test them a lot with your stack_a.
+That's a good starting point and it will take a lot of time to do all of that, but you`ll understand the main concept of Push_swap after that.

 ## recapitulating ✍️